 - LACF is grateful for the support and generosity of donors who have supported and continue to gift this scholarship fund and help it grow until fully endowed and sustainable.

-This $1000 scholarship award was created with the purpose of strengthening the LA profession in Atlantic Canada and fostering technological competency in the LA profession and industry.
-The annual award also celebrates the establishment of the first professional landscape architecture program in Atlantic Canada at Dalhousie University.
+This annual scholarship of $1000 was created to strengthen the landscape architecture profession in Atlantic Canada and foster technological competency in both the profession and industry.
+The award also celebrates the establishment of the first professional landscape architecture program in Atlantic Canada at Dalhousie University.

 - Academic performance,

 - Demonstrated understanding of professional responsibilities and ethics as indicated by faculty reference,

 - Statement of intention to work in the Atlantic region,

 - Involvement in extracurricular activities related to the practice of landscape technology,

 - Relevant academic, work or hobby experience related to the program of study, and